John Campbell (broadcaster)

-John James Campbell (born 10 February 1964) is a New Zealand journalist and radio and television personality.
-He is currently a presenter and reporter at TVNZ; before that, he presented Checkpoint, Radio New Zealand's drive time show, from 2016 to 2018.
-For ten years prior to that (ending May 2015), he presented Campbell Live, a 7 p.m. current affairs programme on TV3.
-He was a rugby commentator for Sky Sports during the All Blacks' test against Samoa in early 2015 — a fixture he had vocally campaigned for while hosting Campbell Live.
+John James Campbell (born 10 February 1964) is a New Zealand journalist and radio and television broadcaster.
+After starting his journalism career with a Radio New Zealand cadetship, Campbell worked at TV3 for more than 20 years, including roles presenting the flagship bulletin 3 News from 1998 to 2005 and Campbell Live, a daily current affairs programme, until its cancellation in 2015.

+From 2018 to 2026, he was a presenter and reporter at TVNZ.
+From April 2026 he has been a presenter on Radio New Zealand's daily Morning Report programme.

 Early and personal life

 Campbell was born in 1964; his parents are Jim and Wendy Campbell.
-He graduated from Wellington College and then from Victoria University with a Bachelor of Arts degree with Honours in English Literature.
+He graduated from Wellington College and then from Victoria University with a Bachelor of Arts degree with Honours in English literature.

 Campbell is married to documentary editor Emma Patterson.
 The couple have two children.

 Broadcasting career

+Early career

 Campbell started broadcasting at Victoria University's Radio Active as a student where, as "Sparky Plug", he provided humorous "alternative rugby commentaries" during All Black games which he now describes as "unbelievably rude" and "grossly defamatory."
 He then worked as a share trader, providing a share report to Radio New Zealand's Midday Report.
 In 1989, Radio New Zealand (RNZ) offered him a job as a business reporter.
 He had no journalism training, but RNZ ran a cadetship system which provided him with the experience he needed.
-He read the three-minute news bulletins on the hour for RNZ, and then moved to TV3 in 1991 as a general reporter in their Wellington newsroom.
-He moved to their political press gallery a year later.
+In this role, he read the three-minute news bulletins on the hour.